radiantearth/stac-spec/catalog-spec/catalog-spec.md

 [Collection](../collection-spec/collection-spec.md), and [Item](../item-spec/item-spec.md) objects.
 These Items can be linked to directly from a Catalog, or the Catalog can link to other Catalogs (often called sub-catalogs) that contain links to Collections and Items.
 The division of sub-catalogs is up to the implementor, but is generally done to aid the ease of online browsing by people.

 A Catalog object will typically be the entry point into a STAC catalog.
 Their purpose is discovery: to be browsed by people or be crawled by clients to build a searchable index.

-Any JSON object
-that contains all the required fields is a valid STAC Catalog.
+Any JSON object that contains all the required fields is a valid STAC Catalog object.

 - [Examples](../examples/)
   - See an example [catalog.json](../examples/catalog.json).
 The [collection.json](../examples/collection.json) is also a valid